WHY DEBATE

 Each coach is carefully selected from thousands of candidates through both debate achievements AND coaching experience.
 Most ranked among the top 10 debaters in the world during their competitive years.

-▼ Why Students Can Learn 2–8× Faster Than In School or Other Clubs?
+▼ Why Do Students Learn 2-8x Faster Than In School or Other Clubs?

-Jump Start Program — Save 1–3 Years for New Debaters
+Jump Start Program (Saves 1-3 Years for New Debaters)

 Students can advance through debate levels monthly based on consistent progress and performance.
 This not only saves 1-3 years in reaching higher debate levels but also provides chances to partner with advanced debaters.

 Experienced debaters can earn monthly promotions to higher leadership tiers.
-This accelerates their preparation for internships, college applications, and future careers, saving 3–5 years in real-world leadership development.
+This accelerates invaluable preparation for internships, college applications, and future careers, realistically saving over 3-5 years in real-world leadership development.

-Students receive guidance from 100+ national and international debate champions, Harvard experts, and award-winning instructors, enabling them to learn faster and excel at every stage of their debate journey.
+Debaters are coached by 100+ national & international debate champions, Harvard experts, and time-tested instructors, enabling them to learn faster while excelling at every stage of their debate journey.

 ▼ Why Is Acclive Rated #1?